City Guide for: Wiesbaden, Germany

 Cochem

 Cochem is a picturesque town on the Moselle River, dominated by the imposing Reichsburg Cochem castle.
-Explore the castle, wander through the charming old town with its half-timbered houses, and enjoy a wine tasting in one of the local cellars.
-A boat trip on the Moselle is also highly recommended.
+Explore the castle, wander through the charming old town with its half-timbered houses, and enjoy the scenic views of the Moselle Valley.
+Cochem is a perfect destination for those seeking a relaxing and scenic day trip.

 Travel Time